 11. Monterey Bay

-Monterey Bay is most well-known for its massive marine wildlife exhibit at the Monterey Bay AquariumOpens in a new tab., and the city is dedicated to maintaining biodiversity along the Pacific coastline and beyond.
+Monterey Bay is most well-known for its massive marine wildlife exhibit at the Monterey Bay Aquarium, and the city is dedicated to maintaining biodiversity along the Pacific coastline and beyond.
 It hosts a huge breeding population of California sea lions as well.

 Naturally, this is also one of the best fishing spots in California.
-Monterey Bay is a good option for surf fishing striped bassOpens in a new tab., and the area is also known for largely barred surfperch.
+Monterey Bay is a good option for surf fishing striped bass, and the area is also known for largely barred surfperch.

 Sandworms, bloodworms, and sand crabs are popular forms of bait in Monterey Bay, especially for those anglers going after larger catches like sea bass.
 For those who would rather take smaller fish on lighter tackle, such as perch, artificial grubs work too.